UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/machine-learning.md

 In this strategy, the simulation and the machine learning model are deployed in separate containers that are not grouped together in any way.
 This necessitates network-based communication, since the containers may be scheduled on different underlying host systems.
 The containers use network discovery to identify one another and typically operate in a client-server model.

-If the simulation is not performing rendering then its container can use a base image without support for GPU acceleration and can be run on a CPU-only host system, whilst the model container uses a [CUDA](https://hub.docker.com/r/nvidia/cuda/) or [OpenCL](https://hub.docker.com/r/nvidia/opencl/) equipped base image and runs on a host system with one or more GPUs attached.
-If the simulation is performing rendering then its container will need to use a base image with [OpenGL](https://hub.docker.com/r/nvidia/opengl/) support and run on a GPU-equipped host system.
+If the simulation is not performing rendering then its container can use a runtime image without support for GPU acceleration and can be run on a CPU-only host system, whilst the model container uses a [CUDA](https://hub.docker.com/r/nvidia/cuda/) or [OpenCL](https://hub.docker.com/r/nvidia/opencl/) equipped base image and runs on a host system with one or more GPUs attached.
+If the simulation is performing rendering then its container will need to use a base image with [OpenGL or Vulkan](../concepts/gpu-acceleration#graphics-apis) support and run on a GPU-equipped host system.

 This strategy is well-suited to scenarios where there exists a one-to-many relationship between a single simulation and multiple machine learning models, such as when multiple autonomous agents are interacting in a single shared virtual environment.
 Note that this strategy is **not well-suited to scenarios where multiple agents each require rendered frames from a unique camera**, since the GPUs attached to the simulation container will quickly become a bottleneck as the number of connected agents increases.
 In such scenarios, it is better to run an Unreal Engine [dedicated server](https://docs.unrealengine.com/en-US/Gameplay/Networking/Server/index.html) to coordinate shared state and have it communicate with multiple sets of paired containers that each tightly couple an agent with an Unreal Engine client that performs rendering on its behalf.